Validation

 /**

-* This function returns false (indicating "invalid") if there are no rules present.
+* This function returns false (indicating "invalid") when no rules are present.

 */